 LPPS certification for lizard farms

 In 2020, Hermès became a member of the Leather Working Group (LWG) and its Animal Welfare Group.
-Since February, it has been a requirement that all tanning suppliers be assessed by the LWG audit protocol, with the objective of eventually achieving 100%.
-In 2021 we will establish the means to achieve this ambitious goal.
+Since February, it has been a requirement that all tanning suppliers be assessed by the LWG audit protocol, with the objective of achieving 100% in 2024.
+As of 2021, 55% of sites are already certified.